eth-infinitism/eil-contracts/README.md

 3. **XLP issues vouchers**

-Registered XLPs on that chain see the request, stake their funds, and submit competing vouchers.
+Registered XLPs on that chain see the request and compete to submit vouchers issuance.

 4. **User Operation executes**

-Once an XLP issues a voucher, the UserOp can complete its execution.
+Once an XLP issues a voucher, the wallet, that listens to this event, attaches the voucher to the destination chain UserOp, and complete its execution.
 Funds are locked, the voucher is accepted, and the "cross-chain call" is effectively finalized on the destination chain.

 5. **Settlement or dispute (if needed)**
    - If everything goes well, the transaction finalizes on the destination chain.
-   - If there's a dispute (e.g., XLP doesn’t fulfill or misbehaves), anyone can raise a dispute on L1, and the offending XLP’s stake will be slashed.
+   - If there's a dispute (e.g., XLP doesn’t fulfill or misbehaves), anyone can raise a dispute on L2 origin and destination chains to L1, and the offending XLP’s stake will be slashed.

 6. **Redemption / withdrawal**
    After successful execution, liquidity is reconciled, and XLPs can reclaim funds on the origin chain.